JamesSaxon/jamessaxon.github.io/_posts/2021-10-05-wifi-setups.md

 ### Buy your own Wi-Fi access point!

-This one is a little bit complicated, but it can potentially save you a ton of money.
+This one is a little bit more complicated, but it can potentially save you a ton of money.

-Most people yrent a modem/router/Wi-Fi combo from their Internet Service Provider (ISP).
+Most people rent a modem/router/Wi-Fi combo from their Internet Service Provider (ISP).
-I used to.
+I certainly used to.
 And in some respects, it simplifies things: one less thing to worry about, one less decision to make.